calint/rust_rv32i_os/blog/README.md

 ## Day 7.
 Formal
 Started reading "Programming Rust" by Jim Blandy amongst others for a summary formal overview before exploring reference manuals and reading the rust-book.

+Impressed with the accurate refactoring of Rust code in VS Code, specifically renaming which is fast and accurate compared to the equivalent in C++.